top of page

 3.3 Rights and obligations with temporary protection (TPS)

-4. Extension of temporary protection Ukraine
+4. Extension of temporary protection for Ukraine

 1. Temporary protection for Ukrainians